 Stock-based compensation expense related to stock option awards and restricted stock units ("RSUs") is recognized based on the fair value of the awards granted.
-The fair value of each option award is estimated on the grant date using the Black-Scholes option pricing model requires the input of highly subjective assumptions, including the fair value of the underlying common stock, the expected term of the option, the expected volatility of the price of the Company's common stock, risk-free interest rates, and the expected dividend yield of the Company's common stock.
-The assumptions used to determine the fair value of the option awards represent management's best estimates.
-These estimates involve inherent uncertainties and the application of management's judgment.
+The fair value of each option award is estimated on the grant date using the Black-Scholes option pricing model.
+The Black-Scholes option pricing model requires the input of highly subjective assumptions, including the fair value of the underlying common stock, the expected term of the option, the expected volatility of the price of the Company's common stock, risk-free interest rates, and the expected dividend yield of the Company's common stock.
+The assumptions used to determine the fair value of the option awards represent management's judgment.
 The fair value of each RSU is based on the fair value of the Company's common stock on the date of grant.
 The related stock-based compensation expense is recognized on a straight-line basis over the requisite service period of the awards.
 The Company accounts for forfeitures as they occur.